python-attrs/attrs/docs/api.rst

    When this documentation speaks about "``attrs`` attributes" it means those attributes that are defined using `attr.ib` in the class body.

-What follows is the API explanation, if you'd like a more hands-on introduction, have a look at :doc:`examples`.
+What follows is the API explanation, if you'd like a more hands-on introduction, have a look at `examples`.